 EP: What are some of the most common roles parents fall into when they start assuming their child’s behavior is their fault?

-In the Total Transformation Program, I identify seven ineffective parenting roles.
+In my work, I have identified seven ineffective parenting roles.
 When we’re talking about feeling guilt and taking on kids’ responsibilities, I think some roles to consider are: The Martyr, The Ticket Puncher, Bottomless Pockets, and The Savior Roles.

 The flip side of this lesson is the child learns that the parent has no confidence in him.
 In fact, the child grows to believe is that he is not able to achieve tasks, earn approval, or manage his own behavior.
 He becomes dependent on others and he never gets to experience learning or doing for himself.